quarkusio/quarkus-quickstarts/elytron-security-jdbc/README.md

 `mvn clean package -Pnative`

-_Note: You need to have a proposer GraalVM configuration to build a native binary._
+_Note: You need to have a proper GraalVM configuration to build a native binary._

 and run with:

 `./target/elytron-security-jdbc-1.0-SNAPSHOT-runner`

+_NOTE:_ Don't forget to start the database.